Updated on August 14, 2021

 1. Make Sense of Who to Reward

 In the first place, determine who will receive the reward.
 Establish whether if you would reward only the referrer or the referee or both.
-And based on this, you could have two types of rewards.
+And based on this, you could have two common types of referral rewards.

 - One-sided referral rewards

 - Double-sided referral rewards

 As you might have guessed, a one-sided referral reward would incentivize either your existing customer or the referee.
 And definitely not both the parties.

 By rewarding your customers, you could enhance the motivation to share and also make the referral seem self-serving.
 On the flip side, if you incentivize the referee, there’s greater scope for a sale.
 But here’s a caveat: You might not see as many referrals as desired.